 Even those without a dairy or gluten intolerance will go nuts for this pie.
 It’s essentially one giant banana peanut butter cup—and there’s definitely nothing wrong with that.
 Grab the food processor and get to work!

-This might actually be better than the apple version, and frozen puff pastry makes it super easy (read: no need to make a crust!).
+This banana recipe might actually be better than the apple version, and frozen puff pastry makes it super easy (read: no need to make a crust!).
 The petite size is perfect for date night or movie night.

 It doesn’t matter if it’s not your birthday.
 This beauty sandwiches a date cake and a banana cake with dripping chocolate glaze for a real treat.
 It is a fair number of ingredients, but both layers use almost the same things, and every part is easy to make.